gordon-cs/gordon-360-api/MakePublishProfiles.md

 ## Why Don't we have the Publish Profiles

 There are a few possibilities:
 1. You cloned the API into a new location.
-Sinc eht epublish profiles are tracked by Visual Studio and not Git, a new clone of the API won't include the profiles.
+Since the publish profiles are tracked by Visual Studio and not Git, a new clone of the API won't include the profiles.
 2. They somehow got deleted.
-3. who eve knows???

 ## How to Create the Publish Profiles